-Disease-causing microorganisms that can lie dormant or proliferate in soil treated with sludge are even more disconcerting to microbiologists.
-Samples taken this year from land [Alice Minter Trust farm] in north Kansas City contained 650,000 salmonella and E. coli bacteria per 100 grams of soil -many thousands of times higher that what is considered safe by public health officials.
+Disease-causing microorganisms that can lie dormant or proliferate in soil treated with sludge are even more disconcerting to microblologists.
+Samples taken this year from land in north Kansas City contained 650,000 salmonella and E. coli bacteria per 100 grams of soil-many thousands of times higher that what is considered safe by public health officials.
 The source, apparently, was sludge applied in the area before 1992.

-The appearance of new strains of staphylococcus, tuberculosis, E. coli and other bacteria --some of which are completely resistant to modern antibiotics -- has led to a resurgence of life-threatening infections that were once easily treated.
-Spreading sludge, which contains such superbugs flushed down hospital sewer lines, on farms and home gardens throughout the U.S. has scientists both inside and outside of EPA understandably concerned.
+The appearance of new strains of staphylococcus, tuberculosis, E. coli end other bacteria - some of which are completely resistant to modern antibiotics - has led to a resurgence of life-threatening infections that were once easily treated.